Bucanero06/DensityPy/Documentation/quick_start.md

+# TODO: Update this file, make sure to also update auto example/template in main.py

 This document describes the steps to prepare the input files for a complete calculation of the charge migration in the CO2 molecule, subject to external pulses.
 This case study can be used as a reference for other systems as well, since each Project follows the same steps.
 The process is highly automatized, with python scripts generating most of the necessary input files for the molcas and chargemigration programs.
 However, some of the parameters must be modified by the user both at the beginning and during the process.